Measures against the corona virus

 - Incorrect or incomplete information given in the attendance documentation: 100 to 1,000 euros

-- Mask or other covering over the mouth and nose not worn: 50 to 500 euros
+- Mask or medical mask not worn: 50 to 500 euros

 - Being in public spaces with persons other than those permitted: 50 to 500 euros